-I have been "animal crazy" for as long as I can remember and I have had dogs, cats and small animals since I was born.
+I (Cassidy) have been "animal crazy" for as long as I can remember and I have had dogs, cats and small animals since I was born.
 Before University, I used to work as a Veterinary Technician, Veterinary Assistant and a (Veterinary) Receptionist.
 I also used to manage an animal shelter (a "no kill" shelter).
 Much to my families' dismay, I often played "match maker" and tried to get them to adopt animals in need of a home.
-I also used to be an Obedience Instructor for ten years and I started showing my own dogs in conformation (dog shows) in 2002.
-I have since been showing and handling other's dogs as well.
-My husband and I have four children (two girls and two boys!).
-Educated as a Teacher, I am currently a stay at home mom and enjoy life with my children, dogs and puppies!
+I was also an Obedience Instructor for ten years and I started showing my own dogs in conformation (dog shows) in 2002.
+I have since shown and handled other's dogs as well.
+My husband and I have four children (two girls and two boys!) and I am educated as a teacher in the he Primary/Junior division.
+Raising dogs is a family hobby and passion and our children have followed in our footsteps.
+They play an integral role in our breeding program!
 My husband and I owned our first Boston together in 2001.
 My husband had his first Boston when he was born and my great Aunt owned a Boston as well.
-My husband and I got "Bongo" (Razors Edge Bongo) as a pet and we had no intention of breeding.
+My husband and I got "Bongo" (Razors Edge Bongo) as a pet in 2001 and we had no intention of breeding.
 We fell in love with Bongo and became "obsessed" with Boston Terriers.
 So, our quest to preserve and improve the breed began.
-We imported our first male "Bruce" (Tangy Ewabo), from Europe and a female, "Wendy" (Doo-Shay's I.B.
+We imported our first male "Bruce" (Tangy Ewabo), from Europe in 2005 and a female, "Wendy" (Doo-Shay's I.B.
 Brindee Jabo) from the U.S, who's lines go back to some of the top bloodlines in the United States.
-These dogs were the foundation for most of the bloodlines in our breeding program today.
+These dogs (in addition to our three Canadian/American bred dogs) were the foundation for most of the bloodlines in our breeding program today.
+We adopted our first two European Boxers, "Hank" and "India" from our friend Eva (Ewabo Kennel - where we got Bruce from) in 2008.
+Hank and India were of top European/German show and working bloodlines (Hank was son of the 2008 World Winner - Twinkle V.Eurozone).
+We attempted showing in CKC Conformation events, but unfortunately their type (larger heads, shorted muzzles, larger boned, etc.) wasn't well received in the show ring at that time.
+We successfully bred and raised two litters of puppies under the Bedford prefix and then subsequently decided to put future breeding plans and our program on hold, to raise our family and enjoy our two Boxers as family members.
+Sadly, India crossed the Rainbow Bridge in 2019 and Hank crossed in 2020.
+While we're certainly not "over" their loss (one never is), in 2022 we felt ready to open our hearts and home to German Boxers once again.
+In 2022, we were blessed to adopt Tess Di Janaksa Box and Figo V. Zaxhaus ("Fig") from Dragoslav Stakic in Europe and Prima Pantera Od Djevija from Nikola Dragonic, also from Europe.
+Tess, Fig and Prima are of very high quality, health tested, German working and show lines.
+We're so fortunate to welcome these wonderful dogs into the Bedford family and to have them as our foundation for our future generations!
+We're also very blessed and honored to call Dragoslav and Nikola friends and look forward to many more years working together!

 No inbreeding.
 Our pups are not inbred or heavily linebred.

-Health tested parents.
-Our breeding stock is health tested and we provide you with proof of these clearances.
+Extensively Health tested parents!
+Our breeding stock is extensively health tested (indeed we have some of the most health tested dogs in Canada and the world over!) and we provide you with proof of these clearances.
 Our Bostons are DNA certified clear non-carriers of Juvenile Hereditary Cataracts!

 Stringent sanitary and disease prevention policies.
-We do not allow visitors when we have unvaccinated puppies, pregnant mothers and during planned breedings.
-Thus, we do not allow people outside of our family coming in and handling your pups and potentially exposing them to disease!
+We do not allow visitors when we have un-vaccinated puppies, pregnant mothers and during planned breedings (and avoid dog sporting events when we have puppies whenever possible!).
+Thus, we do not allow people outside of our family coming in and handling your pups and potentially exposing them to disease.

 The best start in life.
-Our puppies get off to the best "start".
-They're fed holistic puppy food, de-wormed, given a preventative for internal and external parasites and much more!
+Our puppies get the best "start" in life.
+They're fed holistic TLC puppy food, NuVet supplements, de-wormed (at least three times prior to adoption), given a preventative for heartworm and external parasites and much more.

 Healthy, well-tempered puppies.
 We breed for the "total dog" with an emphasis on health and temperament.